ngroegli/hacky-easter-2024/Level 2 - Noob's Paradise/Egg Design/README.md

 # Solution
-The image is an URL to https://www.hackyeaster.com/img/eggdesign_layer4.png
+I recognized that each layer is an URL to an image.
+The red one was an URL to https://www.hackyeaster.com/img/eggdesign_layer4.png

 ![fake-flag](egg4.png)

-By adjusting the URL number from 4 to 1 we receive to flag-egg with the QR code: https://www.hackyeaster.com/img/eggdesign_layer1.png
+By adjusting the URL number from 4 to 1 we receive to flag-egg with the QR code (this is the egg on the bottom): https://www.hackyeaster.com/img/eggdesign_layer1.png

 ![flag](egg1.png)